York County business group bands together to reopen without state approval

 “A lot of people are under the impression that the state can just come and take your license, and that is not the case,” Jones said.
 “There's a lot of due process involved.”

-Learning the legalities of business permits and licenses was a relief for Melissa Shortino, a small business owner whose salon, Melissa Shortino Body Systems, opened in January only to close in March.
+Learning the legalities of business permits and licenses was a relief for Melissa Shortino, a small business owner whose business, Melissa Shortino Body Transformation Systems, opened in January only to close in March.

 “When I was able to talk to lawyers and have them explain to me what my rights are... instead of being a fear level of maybe nine, it brought me down to a one or two,” Shortino said.